-- Reducing information security risks and incidents - Complying with regulatory requirements - Complying with the Organization's Internal Policies are shared with all employees.
+- ¬ Reducing information security risks and incidents - Complying with regulatory requirements - Complying with the Organization's Internal Policies

+In addition, recommendations, global cyberincidents, news and other corporate guidelines on cybersecurity are shared with all employees.
 We have compiled the Ten Principles of Cybersecurity, containing basic security recommendations for all employees in their work, with the aim of protecting their credentials, devices, web browsing, e-mail, workspace, etc.